-Lalique would evetually design 27 car mascot models for Bentley, Bugatti, Delage, Hispano-Suiza, Rolls Royce, and Voisin.
+Lalique would eventually design 27 car mascot models for Bentley, Bugatti, Delage, Hispano-Suiza, Rolls Royce, and Voisin.

-Birth of Laliques’ son Jean Raymond, to Lalique and Marie Anre on March 30.
+Birth of Lalique’ son Jean Raymond, to Lalique and Marie Anre on March 30.
 Two years later Lalique and Marie Anre have their second child, Rene Jeanne Georgette.

 1926 Lalique designs the windows of the Saint-Nicaise church in Reims and decoration of the new Worth store in Cannes.He contributes to the design of the shopping arcade on the Champs-Elysees.